-Collection of activities of the regional organizations in their preparation of WTSA-20 with a mapping onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups in TD1224-R2, which provides a collection of activities of the regional organizations in their preparation of WTSA-20 with a mapping onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups.
+Collection of activities of the regional organizations in their preparation of WTSA-20 with a mapping onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups in TD1224-R3, which provides a collection of activities of the regional organizations in their preparation of WTSA-20 with a mapping onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups.

-4.2 The meeting encouraged the focal points of the Resolutions to start or to continue discussing among themselves informally, to share the views, towards gaining an understanding and to try find common view points where this would be possible.
+4.2 The meeting was conscious that not all focal points might be able to physically attend WTSA-20, and the meeting encouraged the regional telecommunication organizations to update their lists of focal points for those focal points foreseen to physically attend WTSA-20 and send their updates to TSB for further updating of the online contact sheet, and to invite the focal points of the Resolutions to start or to continue discussing among themselves informally, to share the views, towards gaining an understanding and to try find common view points where this would be possible.

 4.3 The meeting considered the Resolutions allocated to RG-ResReview (WTSA Resolutions 22, 35, 43, 44, 59, 67, 70, 72, 73, 75, 83, and 84).